thegooddocsproject/templates/style-guide/about-style-guide.md

 A style guide can provide early guidance to new contributors as they make decisions related to your project’s documentation.
-Contributors often have to make subjective judgment calls about the documentation, such as:
+Contributors often have to make subjective decisions about the documentation, such as:

 - Which style guide your project will defer to as its default style guide
 - How to refer to terms that are unique or specific to that project
 - How to format certain types of content
 - What tone, attitude, or level of formality you recommend using in the project (usually conveyed through word choice)
-- Any specific rules you want to highlight or call out to documentation contributors, such as language usage disputes that seem to arise periodically within the community
+- Any specific rules you want to highlight for documentation contributors, such as language usage disputes that seem to arise periodically within the community

 A style guide provides your project’s answers to these questions and ensures that all of the contributors are working from the same common understanding.